Asamoah762/ML/README.md

 # Machine-learning(ML)-for-forecasting
-Applied different types of regression models in Scikit-Learn to determine which of the regression models performs better in forecasting space weather data
+Applied different types of regression models in Scikit-Learn to determine which of the regression models performs better in forecasting space weather data.

 # "Classification models":
 1. Random Forest Classifier